Do you have a Children’s Survival Kit?

 I know that cracker packs are a popular choice for emergency bags, but I try to avoid foods that can easy crush.
 I also like the single serve packs of foods that you can eat right out of the pack (like the tuna and almond butter)

-• Water — we like these emergency water pouches because you can pack a couple of these and they’re easy to carry in backpacks (especially for kids because bottled waters can get heavy) and also have long shelf lives.
+• Water — we like these emergency water pouches because you can pack a couple of these and they’re easy to carry in backpacks (especially for kids because bottled waters can get heavy or hard to pack) and also have long shelf lives.

 It is recommended that you have at least one gallon of water per person, per day for all uses — cooking, drinking, and hygiene.
 (And don’t forget about your furry family members!)
 However, we are helping you pack a 72-hour bag with the thoughts that you will have help or access to more food/water after the 72 hours.